Undistraction/webpack-boilerplate/README.md

 ### Browser Support

-In terms of CSS support, both Babel and PostCSS are configured to provide support for the last two versions of all major browsers.
+Both Babel and PostCSS are configured to provide support for the last two versions of all major browsers.

 ### Minification